ispras/EPoROD/readme.md

 <b>Usage</b>

 For CNN training run the file "notebooks/training/train.ipynb" in jupyter-lab.
 The model specifications are listed in the file "notebooks/training/train-config.json".
-The field from this config will be reffered in this guide as config["config_field"].<br/>
+The fields from this config will be referred in this guide as config["config_field"].<br/>

 For CNN testing run the file "notebooks/testing/test.ipynb"<br/>